10 Pregnancy Exercise Mistakes You MUST Avoid

 And no one wants that regret.

-Do yourself a favour and start preparing your body now.
+Do yourself a favor and start preparing your body now.
 It takes a while for everything to start adapting, so the earlier the better.

 In saying that, if you are in your third trimester, it's not too late.
 Any bit of help is good, so start now.